 The other ladies had started to drift away, and they followed them down the stairs.

 The house was quite an unusual design.
 It had been built by a wealthy and apparently eccentric Italian.
 In the centre was a spacious room, with skylights in the ceiling, and here were hung Lord Lyndhurst’s collection of paintings, many of them by his father who had been quite a famous artist.

-“I like that one,” Demelza remarked, pointing to a very lifelike portrait of a boy of about sixteen.
+“I like that one.”
+Demelza paused before a very life-like portrait of a boy of about sixteen.
 “Do you suppose it’s of John?”

 “I don’t know…”

-"Thank you, coffee would be lovely."
+“Thank you, coffee would be lovely.”
 Demelza smiled graciously.
-She had never quite grown accustomed to being addressed as Lady Poldark, though it was more than twenty years now since the Prince Regent had conferred a baronetcy on Ross - just before that near-disastrous trip to Paris when they had been caught up in the crisis of Napoleon's escape from Elba.
+Though she had been Lady Poldark for more than twenty years now, since the Prince Regent had conferred a Baronetcy on Ross before their eventful trip to Paris back in 1815, she had never quite grown accustomed to it.
 “Who’s that?” she whispered to Caroline as they followed the young woman into the drawing room.

 “She’s the daughter of Lewis Goldsmith, the writer.
 He’s a bit of a character – half French, and crazy for Napoleon in the early days, but then he turned just as fiercely against him.
 It’s said she’s going to be the next Lady Lyndhurst.”

 The coffee was served in delicate porcelain cups.
 Demelza had developed a taste for the drink during that stay in Paris.
 Many of the memories of that time she preferred not to revisit, but somehow the love of coffee had stayed with her – though not quite replacing her love of port.

 But she had already had several glasses of Canary with her dinner, and she was finding as she grew older that if she indulged too heavily she was inclined to wake the next morning with a megrim.